‘Maxim’ Bombshell Hannah Palmer Flaunts Major Underboob In Minuscule Animal Print Bikini

 In the jungle-themed snapshot, Palmer sits on the top of a brown tree trunk with a number of green branches just behind her.
 Hannah leans back in the shot, letting her long, blonde locks fall down at her back.
 The stunner’s face is not visible in the shot with her head dipping down incredibly low.
 She raises both of her hands in the air while her toned arms are on full display in the gorgeous shot.

 While clad in a black and orange animal print bikini, Palmer shows off ample amounts of underboob as well as her toned and tanned abs for the camera.
-Palmer’s toned legs are also on display in the image and the skimpy bikini leaves almost nothing to desired.
-Since the image went live on her account, it’s earned Hannah a ton of attention with over 11,000 likes in addition to 160-plus comments.
+Palmer’s toned legs are also on display in the image and the skimpy bikini leaves almost nothing to be desired.
+Since the image went live on her account, it has earned Hannah a ton of attention with over 11,000 likes in addition to 160-plus comments.

 Some followers commented on the image to let the model know that her body looks banging while countless others commented on her sexy, animal print bikini.
 A few others just chimed in with flame, heart, and heart-eye emoji.